 The first was easy enough; Mom and I attended Mass on Sundays and Holy Days of Obligation so we were covered.
 I worried, however, about Dad and those not Catholic.
 Sister Mary Joseph explained they were just confused and God, in His justice, forgave and accepted them if they were good.
 When I asked.

 She winked and replied.

-The second was another easy one except but again I worried about Dad.
+The second was another easy one except again I worried about Dad.
 He cursed in Chinese if he had bad luck or stubbed his toe.
 His curses, however, were explained by the good nun as against a Chinese pagan god not covered in commandment one.

 The third was easy, kind of a repeat of number one.
-Again, I feared again for the rest of the family and others I knew who didn’t go to Mass on Sundays.
+Again, I feared for the rest of the family and others I knew who didn’t go to Mass on Sundays.
 I didn’t want to be in heaven with Mom the only one known.
 The kind sister said not to worry.

 “They don’t sin because they don’t know better.”

 “Sister is it better not to know too much?”

 “No, my dear girl, if you know God, you are closer to God.”

 Not wanting to pursue this further, I accepted Dad and my siblings would be in heaven with me but a little distant from the center of action yet still close enough for me to visit.